How Much to Really Spend on an Engagement Ring

 Your Girl's Expectations

-- Most women have probably dreamed about a ring all their lives, including a specific style, diamond shape, etc. This is going to be the single most important piece of jewelry she owns.
-And it'll be a big disappointment to get a ring that's completely not what she wants.
+- Many women have dreamed about their perfect ring for a long time, including the style, diamond shape, etc. It'll be a big disappointment to get a ring that's not exactly what she wants.

-Your Financial Abilities
+Your Financial Situation

 Why the "Two Months' Salary" Rule No Longer Works

-This means that if you earn $3,000 per month, you should spend roughly $6,000 on the ring.
+If you obey DeBeers' rule, that means that if you make $3,000 per month, you should spend roughly $6,000 on the ring.

 Average Cost/Size of an Engagement Ring